usedflax/FileGen/README.md

 - The name of the .exe (FileGen) can be entered in any case (FileGen, filegen, fiLeGen, etc.), with or without the .exe extension.
 - The path will require surrounding quotes if it includes spaces (otherwise they're optional).
 - To create files and folders, the order of "f" and "d" does not matter ("-fd" or "-df").

-## The GUI
-Right now, there is only one thing to say here: **DO NOT DELETE FileGen.exe!** or else the GUI version will not work.
-It relies on the command line version to do the actual operations.

 ## To Do
 - GUI (via WPF)